disi-unibo-nlp/sci-lay/README.md

 # What Are You Token About?
-Differentiable Perturbed Top-k for Scientific Document Summarization
+Differentiable Perturbed Top-k Token Selection for Scientific Document Summarization

 > **Abstract:** Scientific document summarization (SDS) aims to condense complex and long articles in both technical and plain-language terms to facilitate the accessibility and dissemination of scientific findings.
-Existing datasets lack source heterogeneity, hindering effective model training and generalizability.
+Existing datasets suffer from a deficiency in source heterogeneity, as their data predominantly stem from a single common resource, hindering effective model training and generalizability.
 First, we introduce SciLay, a novel dataset that includes documents from multiple natural science journals with expert-authored technical and lay summaries.
 Second, we propose PrunePert, a new transformer-based model that incorporates a differentiable perturbed top-k encoder layer to prune irrelevant tokens in end-to-end learning.
 Experimental results show that our model achieves a nearly 2x speed-up compared to a state-of-the-art linear transformer, remaining comparable in effectiveness.
 Additional examinations underscore the importance of employing a training dataset that includes different sources to enhance the generalizability of the models.

-## Prunepert
+## PrunePert

 <p align="center">
   <img src="images/prunepert.png">